fwupd/fwupd/docs/fwupd.conf.md

   Deduplicate duplicate releases by the archive checksum are available from more than one source.

+**ReleasePriority={{FU_DAEMON_CONFIG_DEFAULT_RELEASE_PRIORITY}}**

+  When the same version release is available from more than one source this option can be used to either prefer the local version (avoiding a potentially expensive download) or to prefer the remote version (which may have updated metadata such as release notes).

+  The possible options are `local` or `remote` or empty to not make any adjustment to the policy, relying on the `OrderAfter` and `OrderBefore` sections in the remote.

 **EspLocation=**

   Override the location used for the EFI system partition (ESP) path.